ixodev/Paintr/README.md

 <img alt="Paintr banner" src="github/banner.png" width=100%>

 Paintr is an AI that generates images based on a given prompt.
 It is written in JavaScript and a bit of python.
-This project is a collaboration between GreyWolf-Dev and TotoroGaming (aka Kubik).
+This project is a collaboration between Ixodev and TotoroGaming (aka Kubik).

 </div>